Standard Link Styles in CSS

 We can style links as per our requirements.
 It is recommended that links have styles which distinguish them from normal text.
 The default link styles for different link states is as follows −

-Focus#5E9ED6 or a similar shade of blue outline in case of Windows and Mac,
+focus #5E9ED6 or a similar shade of blue outline in case of Windows and Mac, #F07746 outline for Linux while text color remains the same

 Note − The above colors may change with newer versions of browsers.
-For proper functionality, the order of pseudo selectors is given by:- :link, :visited, :hover, :active.
+For proper functionality, the order of pseudo selectors is given by: :link, :visited, :hover, :active.

-The following examples illustrate standard link styles
+The following example illustrates standard link styles −

 <!DOCTYPE html>